iirenesong/377-Project/docs.md

 **A clear set of expectations around known bugs and a road-map for future development**

-- Expectations around known bugs include in the information page, where the page **sometimes** need to be reloaded for the API fetch to work.

 - For future development, we would consider future features like accounts for users, and more interactive options like directing users to external sites to apply for the jobs.